Franci-A/Escape-the-Endpoint/README.md

 Welcome to Escape the Endpoint

-To get started go to /api/clues
+You can play localy or here : https://escape-the-endpoint.onrender.com/ To get started go to /api/clues
 All api calls should be made on /api/escape
 Looking at the code is considered cheating, only do so AFTER you managed to escape.